msjimc/RunningWindowsProgramsOnLinux/nobara.md

 <hr />

 While Wine is preinstalled it is not configured and so requires winecfg to be run to download and install wine-mono:

 > winecfg

+## Installing Winetricks and .Net runtime

+Winetricks may already be installed the command:

+> winetricks

+should launch the winetricks as a GUI application.
+If it isn't installed try:

+> sudo dnf install winetricks

+Install the .Net runtime with:

+> winetricks -q dotnetdesktop6

+for the .Net 6 runtime.
+If the installation hangs try the command:

+> rm -rf ~/.wine ; WINEDLLOVERRIDES="winegstreamer=" winecfg

+and rerun winetricks -q dotnetdesktop6

+if this fails to work or you don't want to install Winetricks download the .Net 6 runtime (or 8/9) from  [here] (https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate ***Windows*** 64 bit version from the __.NET Desktop Runtime 6.0.32__ section.
+Install the runtime with the command (the runtime file name may differ):

+> wine windowsdesktop-runtime-6.0.32-win-x64.exe

+This will open a dialogue box asking whether you want to install the runtime.

 ## Running circularMT.exe